PhotographyFlow/f_acars/README.md

   - Landing data (Landing VS, Landing G)
   - Flight status (auto/manual)

-- Internationalization supported (currently include English and simplified Chinese, and is easy to add using flutter_localizations)
+- Internationalization supported (currently include English and simplified Chinese, and it's easy to add using flutter_localizations)

+---

 ### Problems:
 - High RAM usage (normally using 100-300mb)
 - Not compatible with x32 systems
 - Can't calculate the flight scores based on rules ~~(too lazy to make it compatible with all aircrafts :sweat: )~~

+Work in progress...